leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 The use of an expression of type `Bool` where a type is expected triggers a coercion from `Bool` to `Prop`.
 Just as decidable propositions can be considered to be Booleans, where evidence for the proposition is coerced to `true` and refutations of the proposition are coerced to `false`, Booleans are coerced into the proposition that states that the expression is equal to `true`.
 Because all uses of the library are expected to occur in contexts where the schemas are known ahead of time, this proposition can be proved with `by simp`.
-Similarly, `rename` checks that the new name does not already exist in the schema.
+Similarly, the `renameColumn` constructor checks that the new name does not already exist in the schema.
-It uses the helper `renameColumn` to change the name of the column pointed to by `HasCol`:
+It uses the helper `Schema.renameColumn` to change the name of the column pointed to by `HasCol`:
 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean renameColumn}}
 ```